Affordable by design

 Apply storage, spills, emergency steps, and reporting as part of practical hazard communication, chemical-safety awareness, labels, SDS use, and exposure prevention.

-Apply workplace hazcom action plan as part of practical hazard communication, chemical-safety awareness, labels, SDS use, and exposure prevention.
+Apply workplace HazCom action plan as part of practical hazard communication, chemical-safety awareness, labels, SDS use, and exposure prevention.

 Not industrial-hygiene consulting, chemical exposure monitoring, legal advice, PPE certification, or a complete HazCom compliance program.